-OrgSync was an online software product used by over 400 colleges and universities to manage student engagement.
+OrgSync was an online SaaS product used by over 400 colleges and universities to manage student engagement.
 OrgSync enabled these institutions to communicate with students, track student involvement, and manage campus programs.
 Student organizations also used the tool to manage events, files, membership rosters, photo albums, and more.

-This tool would be used by vastly different users with different interests and goals.
 We had interesting customer relationships at OrgSync; we knew customers by name, spoke with them often, and spent three days with them each year at our annual conference.

 For example, while working on solving problems for administrators, we focused on how to create a tool that would work for Becky at her university who needed to add 12 additional custom reviewers, but not letting that feature get in the way of Steven at his university, who needed no custom reviewers.

 We assigned names to users in each role while building wireframes, since user names and profile photos appear throughout the application and this feature.

 These users manage a walled section of the software and have ultimate decision-making permissions.

 These users have been designated within the event request system to review and approve or deny the event.